hathibelagal-dev/instantpolyglot/docs/eng/Low_German.md

 - Common gender (combining masculine and feminine): **de Hund** ('the dog'), **de Katt** ('the cat')
 - Neuter gender: **dat Huus** ('the house'), **dat Kind** ('the child')

-Unlike Standard German, which has three genders (masculine, feminine, and neuter), Low German has merged masculine and feminine into a single "common" gender.
+Unlike Standard German, which has three genders (masculine, feminine, and neuter), Low German has merged masculine and feminine into a single “common” gender.
 This simplification is similar to what has happened in Dutch and English.

 Plural formation varies, but common patterns include: